Clendon Park

 Clendon Park is a suburb of Auckland in northern New Zealand.
-It is located to the west of Manurewa and north of Weymouth.
+It is located to the west of Manurewa and South of Wiri, and North of Weymouth, New Zealand.
 The suburb is in the Manurewa-Papakura ward, one of the 21 local boards of Auckland Council.

 History

 Clendon Park is named after Captain James Reddy Clendon who in 1840 traded land he owned in the Bay of Islands with the newly formed New Zealand Government for 10,000 acres (40 km2) of land, then south of Auckland CBD.

 The name Clendon Park was chosen in October 1976 by the Manukau City Council.

 Clendon Park's first stage of development was at Finlayson Avenue, where the Clendon Park Community House opened in April 1979.
 The first stage of the Clendon Park Shopping Centre opened in 1984.
 The development later expanded south to Weymouth.